 You can tell this is happening because because of how tight your body feels if you pay attention.
 The need to neutralize any emotion - positive or negative - is your body's way of keeping you safe, by bringing a rocking boat back to stability.

 The problem is, other people's emotions are not the cause of you feeling unsafe, but you think it is, causing you to learn how to manage everything just so.
 It's an unsustainable effort, unfortunately, because we can never control how others' feel or how they express their feelings.

 If this resonates with you, here's what I want you to know:

 You're not an overprotective, helicopter mother.
 You're not weak or incapable as a parent.
 You're not depressed or ungrateful for your life.

 By recreating safety in your body, you'll no longer feel the need to control your surroundings to mimic that sense of safety you're craving right now.

-This is what we address in Healing Hearts.
+This is what we address in The Whole Story.
 How to feel safe in your body even when your surroundings are crazy is the crux of the work and is tremendously powerful.

-Join us in Healing Hearts to learn how.
+Join us in The Whole Story to learn how.